 [James Brake’s Point Cook photo album, illustrated below, is one of the jewels of the Australian War Memorial collection.]

-Exactly one century later, we celebrated this important “first step” in 3 Squadron’s History with a convivial lunch at Shadowfax Winery and a visit to the AFC Memorial and RAAF Museum, Point Cook.
+We celebrated this important “first step” in 3 Squadron’s History with a convivial lunch at Shadowfax Winery and a visit to the AFC Memorial and RAAF Museum, Point Cook.

 Our celebrations really could not have been better!
 We had a lovely ‘blue-sky’ day.
 The lunch went very well and many people brought along excellent photo albums and other items of memorabilia to show around.
 We then drove to the nearby RAAF Station at Point Cook and paid our respects at the poignant sandstone “Australian Flying Corps Memorial”.
 Representative members of our party laid twelve individual roses against the 3SQN Banner on the Memorial steps, in memory of the "3SQN Generations" - from WW1 through to the Modern Day.